-Under this 2,500,000,000 euros note issuance programme (the "Programme"), The Mortgage Society of Finland (hereinafter "Hypo" or the "Issuer") may from time to time issue senior preferred and unsecured notes ("Senior Preferred Notes"), tier 2 notes ("Tier 2 Notes"), covered bonds under the Finnish Cover Bond Act (Laki kiinnitysluottopankeista ja katetuista joukkolainoista 151/2022, as amended) (the "CBA") ("Covered Bonds") and, subject to fulfilment of the specific requirements set in the CBA and until 8 July 2024, issue further covered bonds under the repealed Finnish Act on Mortgage Credit Bank Activity (Laki kiinnitysluottopankkitoiminnasta, 688/2010, as amended) (the "MCBA") ("MCBA Covered Bonds") having the same terms and conditions (or in respects except for the first payment of interest on them, the issue price and/or the minimum subscription amount thereof) as the covered bonds issued under the Issuer's previous base prospectuses and the related general terms and conditions, denominated mainly in euro (the Senior Preferred Notes, the Tier 2 Notes, the Covered Bonds and the MCBA Covered Bonds together the "Notes").
+Under this 2,500,000,000 euros note issuance programme (the "Programme"), The Mortgage Society of Finland (hereinafter "Hypo" or the "Issuer") may from time to time issue senior preferred and unsecured notes ("Senior Preferred Notes"), tier 2 notes ("Tier 2 Notes") and covered bonds under the Finnish Cover Bond Act (Laki kinnitysluottopankeista ja katetuista joukkolainoista 151/2022, as amended) (the "CBA") ("Covered Bonds") denominated mainly in euro (the Senior Preferred Notes, the Tier 2 Notes and the Covered Bonds together the "Notes").
 The Notes are issued as serial bonds (in Finnish: sarjalaina) (each a "Series of Notes").
 The Notes will be subject to a minimum maturity of one (1) year and a minimum denomination of EUR 100,000 per Note.
 However, the term of the Tier 2 Notes is at least five years.
 The Programme provides that Notes may be listed on the Helsinki Stock Exchange maintained by Nasdaq Helsinki Ltd (the "Helsinki Stock Exchange") as specified in the final terms of the relevant tranche of Notes (the "Tranche of Notes") (the "Final Terms").
 The Issuer may also issue unlisted Notes.